 Future Leaders of Irving

-Each school year, qualified young adults are chosen from the six area public high schools (MacArthur, Irving, Nimitz, Singley Academy, Barbara Cardwell and Ranchview High School) and local private and charter schools.
-The students are selected by school counselors and, although not typically at the top of their class, they are good students with recognized leadership potential.
-The number of participants has grown from 20 in the pilot in spring 2010 to 40 in the 2011-12 session.
+Each school year, qualified young adults are chosen from the six area public high schools (MacArthur High School, Irving High School, Nimitz High School, Singley Academy, Barbara Cardwell Career Preparatory Center and Ranchview High School) and local private and charter schools.
+The number of participants has grown from 20 in the pilot in Spring 2010 to 45 in the 2015-16 session, totaling more than 250 participants since its launch.

-Currently, classes meet for a full day six times per year and the curricula includes a combination of team building exercises, academic projects as well as onsite visits to local organizations, companies and governmental agencies that introduce them to environments few would have had the opportunity to experience.
-Program administrators coordinate schedules with the respective schools to ensure that meeting dates do not conflict with school tests or other important dates, and that teachers are made aware of the reason for their students’ absences.
+Currently, classes meet for a full day seven times per year, including a graduation ceremony with a keynote speaker.
+The curricula is a combination of team building exercises, community projects, onsite visits to local organizations, companies and governmental agencies that introduce students to environments few may have had the opportunity to experience.

 The ethnic composition of the FLI groups reflects the diverse Irving student population.